 Dr. Hanson is a Corporate Fellow of the Environmental Sciences Division and the Climate Change Science Institute of Oak Ridge National Laboratory.
 Dr. Hanson has a B.A. degree in biology from St. Cloud State University, St. Cloud, Minnesota, in 1981, and both M.S.
 (1983) and Ph.D.
 (1986) degrees from the University of Minnesota, St. Paul in plant and forest tree physiology.
-He has authored or co-authored over 230 journal articles and book chapters and has co-edited (and authored) a book titled “North American Temperate Deciduous Forest Responses to Changing Precipitation Regimes”.
-Dr. Hanson is a Subject Editor for the journal Global Change Biology.
+He has authored or co-authored over 240 journal articles and book chapters and has co-edited (and authored) a book titled “North American Temperate Deciduous Forest Responses to Changing Precipitation Regimes”.

 Dr. Paul J. Hanson has over 36 years of professional research experience conducting environmental effects studies related to energy technologies and their use.
 His expertise focuses on the physiological, growth, and biogeochemical cycling responses of woody plant ecosystems, and has encompassed research on acid rain, nitrogen deposition, mercury deposition, ozone effects on woody plants, and environmental and atmospheric change effects associated with precipitation change, elevated CO2 atmospheres, and warming.
 Dr. Hanson is known for developing field-scale manipulative experimental infrastructures.

 SPRUCE - Spruce and Peatland Responses Under Changing Environments [https://mnspruce.ornl.gov]